8.1 Pixel and Overlay Data, and Related Data Elements

 Note

-The Basic Offset Table is not used because MPEG2 contains its own mechanism for describing navigation of frames.
+The Basic Offset Table is not used because MPEG2 contains its own mechanism for describing navigation of Frames.
 To enable decoding of only a part of the sequence, MPEG2 manages a header in any group of pictures (GOP) containing a time_code - a 25-bit integer containing the following: drop_frame_flag, time_code_hours, time_code_minutes, marker_bit, time_code_seconds and time_code_pictures.

 The container format for the video bit stream is not constrained.
 For example, it may MPEG-2 Transport Stream (MPEG-TS), MPEG-2 Program Stream (MPEG-PS), MPEG-2 Elementary Stream (MPEG-ES), MPEG-2 Packetized Elementary Stream (MPEG-PES) (see [ISO/IEC 13818-1]) or MPEG-4 (MP4) container (see [ISO/IEC 14496-12] and [ISO/IEC 14496-14]).